khemnavet/dspace-import/UserManual.md

 - The first asks if to update the metadata for existing items.
 This required the column containing the UUID of the items to update to be set.
 This radio control can be set to `No` of the column containing the UUID of the items is set, however, and can be used to change files for the items without modifying the metadata, for example.
 - The second asks if to update the metadata of the matched item to match the data in Excel.
 If this is set to `No`, the values in the Excel worksheet are **added** to the mapped metadata field (the existing metadata are not removed).
 If it is set to `Yes`, the existing metadata values are **replaced** with the values in the Excel worksheet.
 This takes effect if the **first radio control** is set to `Yes`.
-- The third question asks if to remove the metadata of the matched item that are not in the Excel worksheet.
+- The third question asks if to remove the metadata fields of the matched item that are not in the Excel worksheet.
 If this is set to `Yes`, the metadata fields not in the mapping above and those not defined in `metadataNotRemoveUpdate` configuration (in `config.toml`), are removed from the matched item.
 If this is set to `No`, the metadata fields are not removed.
 This takes effect if the **second radio control** is set to `Yes`.

 The `Next >` button is activated when at least one column/metadata mapping is set, the column with the title of the item is identified, and if items are to be updated, the column containing the UUID of the items is set.
 When clicked, the form to choose the directory containing the files to be uploaded is shown (figure 6).